avb7/tippytap/README.md

-# TippyTap - WYSIWYG Markdown Editor for VS Code
+# TippyTap - WYSIWYG Markdown Editor for VS Code/Cursor

 A powerful VS Code extension that transforms markdown editing with a modern WYSIWYG editor powered by [Tiptap](https://tiptap.dev).
 Edit markdown files visually with real-time preview, smart diff detection for AI edits, and seamless integration with Cursor IDE.